imvishalchodvadiya/imvishalchodvadiya/README.md

 #### 💻 &nbsp; About Me :
 I'm a passionate and innovative Frontend Developer with a keen eye for detail and a love for creating beautiful and functional web interfaces.
 With 8+ years of experience in the industry, I've honed my skills in crafting delightful user experiences while staying at the forefront of evolving web technologies.

-🚀 Expertise: I specialize in bringing designs to life using a combination of HTML, CSS, and modern JavaScript frameworks like React.js.
+🚀 Expertise: I specialize in bringing designs to life using a combination of HTML, CSS, and modern JavaScript frameworks like React.js and Angular.
 My deep proficiency in crafting responsive and visually stunning interfaces ensures that users have a seamless experience across devices and browsers.

 🌐 Web Performance Advocate: I understand the importance of web performance and strive to optimize every piece of code I write.
 From efficient rendering to reducing load times, I'm dedicated to ensuring that users enjoy fast and responsive web applications.